 As more people become vaccinated, you might be wondering about the risks of getting sick with COVID-19.

-We asked the experts, what’s the risk of going to the gym after the vaccine?
+We asked the experts, what’s the risk of going out before the vaccine has fully kicked in?

-Their take: The risk of contracting COVID-19 is medium.
+Their take: The risk of contracting COVID-19 is high.

 For more answers on what is low-, medium- or high-risk, visit newsy.com/whatstherisk.